Crysencio Summerville: West Ham United

 On 3 August 2024, Summerville joined Premier League club West Ham United for a fee in excess of £25 million.
 He signed a five-year contract with an option for a sixth year.

-He made his West Ham debut on 17 August, coming on as a 73rd minute substitute for Jarrod Bowen in a 2–1 home defeat by Aston Villa.
+He made his West Ham debut on 17 August, coming on as a 73rd-minute substitute for Jarrod Bowen in a 2–1 home defeat by Aston Villa.
 His first goal for West Ham came on 27 October, the first goal in a 2–1 win against Manchester United.

-Summerville suffered a hamstring injury that required surgery in an FA Cup tie against Aston Villa on the 10th of January 2025.
-He made his return to the first team as a substitute in a 3–0 league defeat of Nottingham Forest at the City Ground on 31 August 2025, being directly involved in the Hammers first two goals.
+Summerville suffered a hamstring injury that required surgery in an FA Cup tie against Aston Villa on 10 January 2025.
+He made his return to the first team as a substitute in a 3–0 league defeat of Nottingham Forest at the City Ground on 31 August 2025, being directly involved in the Hammers' first two goals.

+Al Hilal

+On 24 July 2026, Summerville moved to Saudi Pro League club Al Hilal on a four-year contract in a deal reportedly worth an initial £55 million (€64.4 million), plus £5 million (€5.9 million) in add-ons.
+On 14 August 2026, he played his first official match for Al Hilal against Al Faisaly in which Al Hilal won 4–2, On 28 August, he scored his first goal for the club in Al Hilal's 5–1 win against Al-Khaleej FC with an assist from Rúben Neves; he also assisted 2 goals in that game.

+On 1 September 2026, Al Hilal won 3–0 against Al-Ahli Saudi FC where Summerville would score in the 23rd minute of the game with an assist from Rúben Neves.

+As of 2 September 2026, Summerville played four official matches and in those matches, he scored 2 goals and made 2 assists.
+He also missed a penalty kick against Al-Fayha and received a yellow card against Al-Ahli Saudi FC.

 International career

 Born in the Netherlands, Summerville is of Surinamese descent.
 He won the 2018 UEFA European Under-17 Championship with the Netherlands national under-17 football team, scoring a goal in the group game against Germany and appearing as a substitute in the final against Italy.
+On 27 May 2026, Ronald Koeman revealed that Summerville was part of the 26-men squad for the World Cup.
+On 14 June 2026, Summerville netted his first international goal with a left-footed strike in an eventual 2–2 draw against Japan in the Netherlands' first game at the World Cup.
+In the Netherlands' second match at the World Cup he came on as a substitute, scoring his second international goal as the Dutch team beat Sweden 5–1.